THE PERFECT RIB.

 LA COSTATA PERFETTA. - CORTE PREZIOSA

-A fine cut of meat that never falls below 2 centimeters, tastier than fillet because it is slightly fatter and with an unmistakable flavour: let's talk about rib eye and how to cook it in the perfect way.
+A premium cut of meat that never goes below 2 centimeters, tastier than the fillet because it is slightly fattier and has an unmistakable flavor: let's talk about rib eye and how to cook it in the perfect way.

-Excellent grilled, on the barbecue, but also on the plate, the rib can be served rare, medium or well done, natural or with fragrant spices: in any case it manages to give us great satisfaction.
+Excellent on the grill, on the barbecue, but also on the griddle, the rib eye can be served rare, medium or well done, plain or with fragrant spices: in any case it manages to give us truly great satisfaction.

 PREPARATION: